10 corporate social responsibility examples of CSR initiatives

 Luckily, some food companies have begun taking action to tackle that problem.

-Take Chipotle’s and Intermarché’s ingenious “The Inglorious Fruit and Vegetable” campaign, aimed at reducing waste of less-than-perfect-looking food.
+Take Chipotle’s and Intermarché’s ingenious “The Inglorious Fruit and Vegetable” campaign to reduce waste of less-than-perfect-looking food.

 How?
 By selling the “inglorious” produce at a 30% discount, and heavily publicizing the initiative.
 They even ran an ugly fruit and vegetable contest on their Instagram page.